 The dancers are traditionally accompanied by a musical group composed of four guitarists and a cajón player (the cajón is a Peruvian boxlike drum).
 Bugles are a more recent addition to the ensemble.
 Finally, handclapping is added by both the accompanying singers and the spectators in the audience to complement the dance steps.

 There are three main varieties of Marinera: the Marinera Norteña, from Trujillo, the Marinera Limeña, from Lima, and the Marinera Serrana, from the mountains.
 The two former variations are known for being light-hearted, playful and flirtatious, while the Serrana is considered more romantic and stately.
 The Marinera Norteña of Trujillo is sometimes performed with the man riding a Peruvian Paso horse, a breed trained for its fancy and elegant stepping.
 The man rides and directs the steps of the horse throughout his performance.

 Visit Trujillo: The City of the Marinera Norteña and Eternal Spring

 Known as the City of Eternal Spring for its beautiful weather year-round, Trujillo is truly a great city to include on your tailor-made tour to Peru.
-Besides the lively Marinera scene (especially during the months of January and October) beautiful beach destinations like Huanchaco and archaeological sites like Chan Chan are nearby.
+Besides the lively Marinera scene (especially during the months of January and October), there are beautiful beach destinations like Huanchaco and archaeological sites like Chan Chan nearby.
 Talk to your Kuoda Travel Designer today about including this spectacular Peru travel destination in your custom itinerary to Peru.